Žan Marolt

 Žan Marolt (25 September 1964 – 11 July 2009) was a Bosnian actor and TV personality.
 He was a regular actor of the Chamber Theatre 55 where he made numerous roles in the theater, in plays such as Buba u uhu, Umri muški, Kidaj od svoje žene, Ujak Vanja and in numerous films and television shows.

 The last Marolt's role was in the multiple award-winning film The Abandoned (2010).

+Personal life

+Marolt was married to the Bosnian actress Tatjana Šojić until his death in 2009.

 Death

 Marolt died in his hometown of Sarajevo on 11 July 2009 after a long battle with cancer.
 He was buried two days later, on 14 July in Sarajevo at the Bare Cemetery.